-- A variable vc declared with constant prefix remains constant during simulation, with a value that is unaffected even by the initialization problem.
-This is called a constant, or constant variable. - A variable vc declared with the parameter prefix has a value determined at initialization, and keeps that value during the entire simulation.
-Thus it is known and non-changing during transient analysis.
-This is called a parameter, or parameter variable.
+- A variable vc declared with constant prefix does not change during simulation, with a value that is unaffected even by the initialization problem (i.e., determined during translation).
+This is called a constant, or constant variable.
+For further details, see 4.5.1. - A variable ep is called a evaluable parameter variable if all of the following applies: